deg-skeletor/deg-skeletor.github.io/README.md

 ```shell
 skel
 ```
-Typing `skel` with no arguments will run the project's `build` task, and all of its configured subtasks.
+Typing `skel` with no arguments will run the project's configured `build` task, and all of its configured subtasks.

 ```shell
 skel [taskName]
 ```
-Typing `skel [taskName]` will run the configured task.
+Typing `skel [taskName]` will run the specified task.
 Available tasks will vary based on project configuration, but could include `build`, `serve` or `watch` tasks.

 ```shell
 skel [taskName] --only [subtaskA,subtaskB]